 The attribution methodology found in Appendices 3 and 4 are the current models generated in collaboration with the Payment Implementation Work Group, and approved by consensus by the Blueprint Executive Committee.
 The attribution methodology can be revised after seeking input from the Blueprint's Payment Implementation Work Group, Expansion Design and Evaluation Committee, and Executive Committee.
-The PCMH PPPM amounts can be revised if the applicable NCQA standards change; in addition, PCMH PPPM amounts can be changed by the Blueprint Director after seeking input from the Blueprint's Payment Implementation Work Group, Expansion Design and Evaluation Committee, and Executive Committee.
+The PCMH PPPM amounts can be revised if the applicable NCQA standards change; in addition, PCMH PPPM amounts can be changed by the Blueprint Director after seeking input from the Blueprint's

+Payment Implementation Work Group, Expansion Design and Evaluation Committee, and Executive Committee.

-Payment for newly-scored practices or practices rejoining the Blueprint will be effective on the first of the month after the date that the Blueprint transmits NCQA PCMH scores to payers.
-Changes in payment resulting from subsequent receipt of NCQA scores, as well as changes for practices that are experiencing an add-on survey, an upgrade, or a re-score, will be implemented by the payer on the first of the month after the NCQA scores are received by the payer from the Blueprint.
+Payment for newly-scored practices or practices rejoining the Blueprint will be effective on the first of the month after the date that the Blueprint transmits the NCQA engaging date to payers.
+Changes in payment resulting from subsequent receipt of the PCMH NCQA recognition date will be implemented by the payer on the first of the month after the NCQA dates are received by the payer from the Blueprint.
 Practices must maintain their NCQA PCMH recognition in accordance with NCQA's policies and procedures (except as otherwise specified in Section 5.3).
 Practices may request an interim add-on survey or upgrade, pending availability of reviewers, but not more frequently than once every six months.
 Payment will remain at the previous level until the NCQA review is received, at which time it will be adjusted according to the NCQA score.

-Exception for Calendar Year 2017 for Medicare PCMH payments.
+Exception for Medicare PCMH payments.
 For Calendar Year 2017 payments, Medicare PCMH payments will be fixed and based on a 3-month average of the latest monthly Medicare patient attributions available from Medicare reports as of early December 2016 (i.e., ending with October 2016 attributions for most practices), and based on the single latest monthly PPPM value (following 2% Medicare sequestration) available from Medicare payment reports as of early December 2016 (i.e., as of October 2016 for most practices).
 For new Medicare PCMH practices in 2017 for whom no patient attributions are available from Medicare reports, PCMH payments will be based on their initial qualifying NCQA scores, per Appendix 6, and on the latest All-Payer Claims Dataset (VHCURES) Medicare patient attribution counts available as of early December 2016.